LaunchCoderGirlSTL/web_group_cohort/lesson_1.md

 **Do:** Draw a diagram or write a paragraph describing the what happens when you type a URL into the address bar of a web browser (like Chrome or Firefox).
 From entering the URL to the web page loading on your computer.
 Make sure to include how the Internet knows where to find the files your computer needs and what files get sent to your computer for your browser to load?

 **Bonus Challenge:** in what order the files load in the browser?
-(FYI: this isn’t something you are suppose to know… google will be your friend) We will talk about this at the MeetUp so be prepared to share.
+(FYI: this isn't something you are suppose to know… google will be your friend) We will talk about this at the MeetUp so be prepared to share.

 #### Assignment: You as a Front End Web Developer!